camillehe1992/amplify-vue-app/README.md

 - Enabled **ESLint**, **Prettier**, pre-commit using husky.

 Find the detailed introduction from blog [Host a Vue Project in AWS Amplify using Terraform](https://dev.to/camillehe1992/host-a-vue-project-in-aws-amplify-using-terraform-2l89).

+## Amplify Infrastructure Management Platform

+Since hosting frontend application in AWS Amplify is a common practice, Terraform related source code and documentation are extracted and moved to an central managed GitHub repository [aws-amplify-platform](https://github.com/camillehe1992/aws-amplify-platform).

+In the repository, AWS Amplify infrastructure are modulized, and managed centrally.
+The benefits are:

+- All AWS Amplify app can be provisioned and managed centrally.
+Version management for AWS Infrastructure and frontend project source code are separated, which is helpful for privilege control and management.
+- Different the permissions for AWS infrastructure and frontend source code.
+For example, Develop team should have restricted access for AWS infrastructure, which should be the responsibilities of Operation team, especially for production release.
+- Different roles/users can focus on the tasks within their responsibilities.

+Go to repository [aws-amplify-platform](https://github.com/camillehe1992/aws-amplify-platform) readme documentation to find out how to setup a new Vue based frontend project using this template repository.

 ## Get Started